foundry-rs/book/src/forge/differential-ffi-testing.md

 }
 ```
 An address has previously been written to `address.txt`, and we read it in using the cheatcode.
-FFI makes differential testing against other implementations possible within a Foundry test.

-### Case Study: Differential Testing Merkle Tree Implementations
+### Example: Differential Testing Merkle Tree Implementations
 [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) are a cryptographic commitmentment scheme frequently used in blockchain applications.
-Their popularity means there are a number of different implementations of Merkle Tree generators, provers, and verifiers.
+Their popularity means that there are a number of different implementations of Merkle Tree generators, provers, and verifiers.
 Often, Merkle roots and proofs are generated uisng a language like Javascript or Python, and proofs are verified on-chain in solidity.

 [Murky](https://github.com/dmfxyz/murky) is a complete implementation of Merkle roots, proofs, and verification in solidity.
 Its test suite includes differential tests against OpenZeppelin's Merkle proof verification implementation, as well as root generation tests against a reference Javascript implementation.
 These tests are powered by Foundry's fuzzing and `ffi` capabilities.

 #### Differential Testing against reference TypeScript implementation
-Using the `ffi` cheatcode, Murky tests its own Merkle root implementation against a TypeScript implementation using fuzzed data, provided by forge's fuzzer:
+Using the `ffi` cheatcode, Murky tests its own Merkle root implementation against a TypeScript implementation using data provided by forge's fuzzer:

 ```solidity
 function testMerkleRootMatchesJSImplementationFuzzed(bytes32[] memory leaves) public {